learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 end
 ```

-We can set an individual instance of `Song` equal to an instance of the `Artist`
+We can set the artist attribute of an individual instance of `Song` equal
-class like this:
+to an instance of the `Artist` class like this:

 ```ruby
 kiki = Song.new("In My Feelings", "hip-hop")